 The dates for the 3rd (in-person) Edition of the Altschuler Summer Music Institute will be July 11-24, 2022.
 The 1st Edition was hosted in 2019 at the Istituto Superiore di Studi Musicali “G. Lettimi” in historic Rimini, Italy.
 During the COVID-19 pandemic, ASMI flourished online with masterclasses and performances by faculty and students from The Juilliard School, New England Conservatory, Boston Symphony Orchestra, Bologna Conservatory (Italy), Pesaro Conservatory (Italy) and Sookmyung Women’s University (South Korea).
 This past May, we performed in-person concerts outdoors in the Boston area.

 ASMI was conceived with the educational purpose of improving musicians of all levels and ages that desire to develop their technique and artistry, through participation in masterclasses, private lessons, chamber music, and orchestra, taught by world-renowned artists.
 The institute creates high level musical opportunities for all of the participants: students, teachers and professionals.
 It is a diverse, inclusive, and immersive program, with an intense yet relaxed atmosphere, that inspires the growth and development of the students during the year.

 The institute is open to violinists, violists, cellists, double bassists, guitarits and pianists of all ages and levels.
 Merit based scholarships are available.
 ASMI accepts students from around the world and seeks to collaborate with Italian students and teachers, particularly with the city of Rimini, that have welcomed the institute with great hospitality and enthusiasm.

-This coming year, we will be expanding from a string orchestra to a full symphonic orchestra, performing the standard repertoire by Bach, Mozart, Beethoven, Mendelssohn, Brahms, Tchaikovsky, etc. as well as exploring contemporary music.
+The string orchestra will perform the standard repertoire by Bach, Mozart, Beethoven, Mendelssohn, Brahms, Tchaikovsky, etc. as well as exploring contemporary music.
 It offers opportunities to the students and faculty to perform as soloists and experiment with new repertoire and arrangements.
 Applicants of all ages and levels are selected to participate via their video auditions.
+This summer, we are also introducing a concerto opportunity recording.
+Please email us for more details.

 Students are also coached and perform with faculty in chamber ensembles, learning through high level demonstrations.
 Some students will be invited via their video auditions and their performance at the institute, to perform with faculty in the United States and abroad.